martinling/rust-inplace-sketch/README.md

 it carries with it the guarantee that the value will be constructed in place where it is required.

-This is the main difference between this proposal and the 'placement by return' RFC [2884](https://github.com/rust-lang/rfcs/pull/2884), which sought to guarantee inplace initialization of return values under certain conditions.
+This is the main difference between this proposal and the [placement by return RFC](https://github.com/rust-lang/rfcs/pull/2884), which sought to guarantee inplace initialization of return values under certain conditions.
 A key shortcoming of that approach was that its effect was implicit: it required understanding complex rules to know when inplace construction could be guaranteed, and it was hard to know when the compiler should warn about it not happening.